sameertulshyan/web-projects/productivity-software-webpage/README.md

-This project is a simple landing page for a fictional productivity software.
+This project is a simple webpage for a fictional productivity software, using HTML, CSS, JavaScript, Bootstrap4 and font-awesome 4.7

 Primarily intended to explore the use of bootstrap's responsive grid system for building webpages.

-Incorporates a bit of vanilla JS to add a 'slider' section with fictional testimonials for the product.
+Incorporates JS to add a responsive 'slider' section with fictional testimonials for the product.